Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 You can go an entire week without a single spontaneous human interaction.

-No hallway conversation.
+No hallway conversations.

-No random lunch chat.
+No random lunch chats.

-No shared laughter over something stupid in the office.
+No shared laughter over something dumb.

 Your brain notices.

-Isolation doesn’t always feel lonely.
+Isolation doesn’t always feel like loneliness.

 Sometimes it just feels… flat.